kubernetes-retired/service-catalog/docs/walkthrough.md

 The remaining four concepts all map directly to new Kubernetes resource types that are provided by the service catalog API.

-- `Broker`: An in-cluster representation of a broker server.
+- `ServiceBroker`: An in-cluster representation of a broker server.
 A resource of this type encapsulates connection details for that broker server.
 These are created and managed by cluster operators who wish to use that broker server to make new types of managed services available within their cluster.
 - `ServiceClass`: A *type* of managed service offered by a particular broker.
-Each time a new `Broker` resource is added to the cluster, the service catalog controller connects to the corresponding broker server to obtain a list of service offerings.
+Each time a new `ServiceBroker` resource is added to the cluster, the service catalog controller connects to the corresponding broker server to obtain a list of service offerings.
 A new `ServiceClass` resource will automatically be created for each.
-- `Instance`: A provisioned instance of a `ServiceClass`.
+- `ServiceInstance`: A provisioned instance of a `ServiceClass`.
 These are created by cluster users who wish to make a new concrete _instance_ of some _type_ of managed service to make that available for use by one or more in-cluster applications.
-When a new `Instance` resource is created, the service catalog controller will connect to the appropriate broker server and instruct it to provision the service instance.
+When a new `ServiceInstance` resource is created, the service catalog controller will connect to the appropriate broker server and instruct it to provision the service instance.
-- `Binding`: A "binding" to an `Instance`.
-These are created by cluster users who wish for their applications to make use of a service `Instance`.
+- `ServiceInstanceCredential`: A "binding" to an `ServiceInstance`.
+These are created by cluster users who wish for their applications to make use of a service `ServiceInstance`.
 Upon creation, the service catalog controller will create a Kubernetes `Secret` containing connection details and credentials for the service instance.
 Such `Secret`s can be mounted into pods as usual.

 These concepts and resources are the building blocks of the service catalog.

-## Step 3 - Installing the UPS Broker
+## Step 3 - Installing the UPS ServiceBroker

 In order to effectively demonstrate the service catalog, we will require a sample broker server.
 To proceed, we will deploy the [User Provided Service